Fufoz/Software-Rasterizer/README.md

 ```
 This will create bin direcroty with all examples inside.

-Note :> for Windows platform you also need to pass Visual Studio  generator to cmake like so:  -G"Visual Studio 15 2017 Win64".
+Note > for Windows platform you also need to pass Visual Studio generator to cmake, for example (-G"Visual Studio 15 2017 Win64").

-## Run
+## Running examples
 Run Every demo app from root directory like so
 ```
     <demo_install_prefix>\bin\<demo_name>.exe
 ```
-This way all resources will be properly loaded by the demo.